chanyoonzhu/leetcode-python/index.md

 - Factorization:
     - eg: 952-Largest Component Size by Common Factor; 1998-GCD Sort of an Array
 - Primes:
-    - eg: 1998-GCD Sort of an Array(Sieve of Eratosthenes)
+    - eg: 1627-Graph Connectivity With Threshold; 1998-GCD Sort of an Array(Sieve of Eratosthenes)

 ## Pre-computing:
 - problems: